QoroQuantum/maestro-qdmi-device/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the Apache License 2.0, the same license as the project.
+By contributing, you agree that your contributions will be licensed under the GNU General Public License v3.0, the same license as the project.

 ---